Skip to content

 • Long discovery cycles before anything reaches real users.

-• Governance and risk discovered late, often at the point of launch.
+• Control and risk discovered late, often at the point of launch.

 • Spend accumulates without corresponding production readiness.